donnior/sparkle/README.md

 ### Built-in JSON support.

-Sparkle use a json library called `jsonty`.
+Sparkle use a json library called [Jsonty][jsonty].
 It's a smart json build library which can write same object to different json object in different scenes.
 Unlike Gson's annotation, it use a entity-mapping solution.

 ```java